johnnyawesome/DoublePendulum/README.md

 In a nutshell:

 - A pendulum is 100% [deterministic](https://en.wikipedia.org/wiki/Deterministic_system).
-It's behavior and where it will be in the future are 100% predictable once you know certain facts about it.
+A pendulum's future positions are predictable once you know certain facts about it.
 - A double-pendulum (which is nothing but adding another pendulum to the first one) on the other hand, behaves [chaotic](https://en.wikipedia.org/wiki/Chaos_theory).
 Mind you, it is still [deterministic](https://en.wikipedia.org/wiki/Deterministic_system).
-But long-term predictions where the second pendulum will be in the (far) future are now almost impossible.
+But long-term predictions where the pendulums will be in the (far) future are almost impossible.

 ## Interactive